-- OPTION 1: Complete the 12 months of FAER-funded research during anesthesiology residency.
+OPTION 1: Complete the 12 months of FAER-funded research during anesthesiology residency.
 To meet residency requirements set by the ACGME and individual anesthesiology departments, the 12 months of FAER-funded research may be spread out over an 18- or 24-month period.

-Total residency program time would include the CA1 CA4 years. - OPTION 2: Complete the 12 months of FAER-funded research immediately before a one-year clinical fellowship sponsored by an ACGME-accredited residency program. - OPTION 3: Complete the 12 months of FAER-funded research immediately after a one-year clinical fellowship sponsored by an ACGME-accredited residency program. - OPTION 4: Intersperse the 12 months of FAER-funded research within a one-year clinical fellowship sponsored by an ACGME-accredited residency program.
+- OPTION 2: Complete the 12 months of FAER-funded research immediately before a one-year clinical fellowship sponsored by an ACGME-accredited residency program. - OPTION 3: Complete the 12 months of FAER-funded research immediately after a one-year clinical fellowship sponsored by an ACGME-accredited residency program. - OPTION 4: Intersperse the 12 months of FAER-funded research within a one-year clinical fellowship sponsored by an ACGME-accredited residency program.
 The combined clinical fellowship and FAER-funded research fellowship is expected to be the full 12 months longer than the clinical fellowship would be alone, even if research time is allowed during the clinical fellowship.